-Moringa Oleifera Nutritional Value
+Consuming Moringa Oleifera

 Moringa leaves can be consumed raw, cooked or juiced.
-Since moringa trees are not easily available everywhere, the next best way is to purchase it in powdered form to be added to your juices, tea, or sprinkled in your salad and soup.
+Since Moringa trees are not easily available everywhere, the next best way is to purchase it in powdered form to be added to your juices, tea, or sprinkled in your salad and soup.
 This is a good option if you don’t consume enough greens.

 Note: As always, this article is not medical advice nor a substitute for consultation with a medical professional.